-As a Crop Technician you will be responsible for optimising crop/plant yields through establishment, management, harvest and post-harvest operations, while maintaining and improving the surrounding environment.
+As a Crop Technician, you will be responsible for optimising crop/plant yields through establishment, management, harvest, and post-harvest operations, while maintaining and improving the surrounding environment.

-You will also need to keep up to date with technological advances and new innovations.
-A Crop Technician requires self-motivation and the ability to work both independently and as a team player to complete tasks safely and efficiently.
+You will also need to keep up to date with technological advances and innovations.
+A Crop Technician requires self-motivation and the ability to work independently and as a team player to complete tasks safely and efficiently.

 What apprentices will learn